 3. Same as step 3 of Figure C.2.2.2-1

 4. The NRF on the NF service consumer side (c-NRF) needs to further initiate a discovery request to the NRF on the NF service producer side (p-NRF).
 The c-NRF uses "https" scheme URI to access the NF discovery service of the p-NRF.
 The c-NRF setups a TLS connection with the authoritative server for the SEPP FQDN (in the apiRoot of the Request URI) and verifies that the certificate presented by the endpoint of the TLS connection belongs to the authoritative server of the c-SEPP.
-The c-NRF is configured with the c-SEPP FQDN.
+The c-NRF is configured with the c-SEPP FQDN, or the c-SEPP registered to the c-NRF (including c-SEPP FQDN in its profile).

 5. The c-NRF forwards the NF discovery request in this TLS connection, including an 3gpp-Sbi-Target-apiRoot header set to the apiRoot of the p-NRF.